 Welcome to the Shotgun Players 2019 Season

-We invite to a year of passionate and invigorating theatre!
+We invite you to a year of passionate and invigorating theatre!
 Yes, being a subscriber requires a spirit of adventure and risk but it also comes with the following promises:

 - Every Shotgun artist is 100% committed to their craft and the project’s vision.
 They choose theatre because life is too short to not love what you do.

-- Since 1992 we have remained deeply committed to a theatre that feels welcome, relevant, and affordable to our entire Bay Area family.
+- Since 1992 we have remained deeply committed to theatre that feels welcome, relevant, and affordable to our entire Bay Area family.
 That means some stories will touch you more profoundly than others.
 But variety is the spice of life.
 So let’s get spicy!

 - A great experience at the theatre includes space for you to engage with us.
 Whether it’s a post-show discussion or a smile at the box office, we want you to feel seen and heard.
 Let’s make theatre a radical act of community!

 March 21–April 21, 2019